-The requirements in this document apply to application software which runs on mobile devices ("apps"), as well as on desktop and server platforms.
-Some application types are covered by more specific PPs, which may be expressed as Extended Packages of this PP. Such applications are subject to the requirements of both this PP and the Extended Package that addresses their special functionality.
-PPs for some particularly specialized applications may not be expressed as Extended Packages at this time, though the requirements in this document should be seen as objectives for those highly specialized applications.
+The requirements in this document apply to application software which runs on any type of platform.
+Some application types are covered by more specific PPs, which may be expressed as PP-Modules of this PP. Such applications are subject to the requirements of both this PP and the PP-Module that addresses their special functionality.
+PPs for some particularly specialized applications may not be expressed as PP-Modules at this time, though the requirements in this document should be seen as objectives for those highly specialized applications.